 His draft registration form in 1939 shows he worked at the Main U.S. Post Office in Manhattan.
 He had physical issues which prevented military service during WW2.

-When my grandfather opened his clothing business with Mike Schulman, my Dad managed production and the front office and made sure workers were well treated.
+After WWII, when my grandfather opened his clothing business with Mike Schulman, my Dad managed production and the front office and made sure workers were well treated.
 Many of them were Holocaust survivors hired by my grandfather and my Dad as soon as they arrived in the U.S. From my many visits and discussions with workers as I got older, I believe they loved him.

 Whatever project management and people skills I have, I learned from his example.